 Potency: Green kratom has a more subtle effect than its white vein counterpart, but is still regarded as a stimulant.

 Effects: As a stimulant, green vein kratom can give a mild energy boost, similar to white vein kratom, but it may also give the user better mental clarity to focus on tasks with greater endurance.

 The three major kratom strains are split up by the kinds of effects that they have on the user.
 However, there are still other varieties of kratom within these three main categories.
 Other popular kratom varieties will present a variation of one of the major three, or sometimes a blend of two or more different kratom strains, boasting more subtle differences such as increased potency or a longer-lasting effect.

 Maeng Da Kratom

-Maeng Da refers to a variety of kratom that was originally grown in Thailand (though growers now replicate the production to grow Maeng Da varieties elsewhere) and is curated to be of a particularly high quality compared to other kratom varieties.
+Maeng Da refers to a variety of kratom that was originally grown in Thailand (though growers now replicate the production to grow Maeng Da varieties elsewhere) and is curated to be of particularly high quality compared to other major kratom varieties.
 Maeng Da varieties may be classified and marketed as both red and white kratom, as Maeng Da has a characteristic blend of the traits of red vein and white kratom.
 It may provide a boost of energy alongside a feeling of mental clarity.

 Bentuangie is a variety of red kratom that is fermented as part of the drying process.
 It is thought to have the same sedative effects as its red parent strain, but fans of this variety may use it to relieve intense pain.
 Bentuangie kratom is said to be the best kratom for pain relief.